bhoomika100/Product-Landing-Page/README.md

 # Product-Landing-Page
-This is a product landing page for codesoft at codesoft
+This is a product landing page for codeclause as project 1